ALBERT-THE-DEV/House-Price-Prediction/README.md

 # House-Price-Prediction (Linear Regression)

-This is a project that predicts house prices using a Linear Regression model.
+This is a learning project that predicts house prices using a Linear Regression model.
 The app is deployed using Streamlit and allows users to input various house features to get an estimated cost.

 Project Overview
 ----------------